Mandatory Child Abuse Reporting

 A failure to report is a Class A criminal violation of the law and carries a maximum penalty of $2,000.
 Some mandatory reporters have also been sued for damages in civil court for failure to report.

 Failure to report suspected abuse or a suspected abuser you encounter while acting in your official capacity as a PSU employee is also grounds for discipline, up to and including termination.

 WHAT IS CONSIDERED ABUSE

 Below is a summary of what is generally considered abuse.
-The complete legal definition (ORS 491B.005) can be viewed here.
+Read the complete legal definition (ORS 419B.005).

 - Physical injury, caused by other than accidental means, including an injury that appears to be at variance with the explanation given for the injury.

 - Mental injury, which includes only observable and substantial mental impairment caused by cruelty, with due regard to the culture of the child.